Mulc1b3R/easy-particles/README.md

 clone the repo ; https://github.com/psico-mojo/easy-particles.js.git

-npm install           this adds the dev server.
+'npm install'...           this adds the dev server.

-npm start             this starts the dev server on ;  localhost:3000/
+'npm start' ...             this starts the dev server on ;  localhost:3000/

 #demo